0xcert/framework/conventions/86-base-asset-schema.md

   "description": "An abstract digital asset schema.", "properties": {
     "$evidence": {
-      "description": "A URI points to the evidence JSON with data needed to certify this asset.", "type": "string"
+      "description": "A URI pointing to the evidence JSON with data needed to certify this asset.", "type": "string"
     },
     "$schema": {